 Getting more out of your time is about two things:

 When you look at the average day of the average person, you’ll find that they lack proper prioritization, and when they do work on what’s important, they tend to be inefficient.

 (You’ll see most of them complaining that they need to get better at “time management”.
-Everyone knows how to make a time table.
-“I need time management” is subtext for “I prioritize nonsense over what I consider important”.)
+Everyone knows how to make a timetable.
+“I need time management” is a subtext for “I prioritize nonsense over what I consider important”.)

 Let’s take a look at two of the most common habits shared by highly ineffective people, along with some tips to break those habits (the actionable part).

 This is the most common trait ineffective people share.
 Regardless of how important something is, if it can be done later, it will be done later.
 Usually, the thing ends up never being done at all.